rjoberon/dsat/_posts/2024-05-06-finding-somehing-unexpected.markdown

 The borders of the states of Germany and the main highways!

-Since we have just decoded 8 bytes of the 16 byte record, the remaining bytes certainly encode more information.
-Byte 13 has just three distinct values with the following frequencies:
+Since we have just decoded the first 8 bytes of the 16 byte record, the remaining bytes certainly encode more information.
+For example, byte 13 has just three distinct values with the following frequencies:

 | value | frequency |
 |-------+-----------|